cpouchon/ORTHOSKIM/README.md

 ### 2.4.
 References files (database)

-ORTHOSKIM uses a multi-taxa references bank to capture targeted genes into assemblies for all the different targets (see *3.
+ORTHOSKIM uses a multi-taxa bank of references to capture targeted genes into assemblies for all the different targets of the pipeline (see *3.
 Pipeline description* below part).

-This bank of references is created in ORTHOSKIM pipeline for the *nucrdna*, *chloroplast* and *mitochondrion* targets directly from genomic annotations collected by users in a single file for each comportament (genbank or embl format required, file-path set in config file at lines 13-15).
+This bank is created in ORTHOSKIM for the *nucrdna*, *chloroplast* and *mitochondrion* targets (purple arrows in Fig. 1), directly from genomic annotations collected by users for each genomic compartment (genbank or embl format required, a single file is set in the config file at lines 13-15).
 These annotations can be collected directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for example.
-To achieve this, seeds are required for each type of gene (CDS, rRNA + tRNA for chloroplast) to identify each gene with a standard name (header) as following *">genename_taxid_Genus_species_other-arguments"* (e.g. *cox1_3702_Arabidopsis_thaliana* for cox1 gene).
-Location of seeds is given in lines 36-37, 41-43 and 49 of the config file.
+To achieve this, seeds are required for each type of gene (CDS, rRNA + tRNA for chloroplast) to correctly identify each targeted genes with a standard name (header) as following: `>genename_taxid_Genus_species_other-arguments"` (*e.g.* *>cox1_3702_Arabidopsis_thaliana* for cox1 gene).
+Location of seeds is given in lines 38-39, 43-45 and 51 of the config file.

-ORTHOSKIM creates a reference multi-fasta file for the coding regions (CDS) with amino acid sequences, and nucleotidic sequences for the non-coding regions (*i.e.* rRNA + tRNA only for *chloroplast* target).
-Location of these output files are set in the *config_orthoskim.txt* file at lines 38-39, 44-46 and 48.
+ORTHOSKIM creates next a multi-fasta file by given the amino acid sequences for the coding regions (CDS), and nucleotidic sequences for the non-coding regions (*i.e.* rRNA + tRNA only for *chloroplast* target).
+Location of these output files are set in the *config_orthoskim.txt* file at lines 40-41, 46-48 and 50.

-> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three mitochondrion, chloroplast and nucrdna genomes before to run ORTHOSKIM if plant models are analyzed (l.6), or both mitochondrion and nucrdna genomes for other models.
+> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three mitochondrion, chloroplast and nucrdna genome annotations before to run ORTHOSKIM if plant models are analyzed (l.6), or both mitochondrion and nucrdna genomes for other models.
 All seeds are also required for corresponding regions.
 Moreover, as a taxonomic selection is done according to the query taxon, we recommend to include as many divergent taxa as possible in the annotations.

-Here, an example of output CDS bank from mitonchondrial annotations (using the mode `-m database` and the target `-t mitochondrion`).
+Here, an output example of CDS bank generated from mitonchondrial annotations (*i.e.* using the mode `-m database` and the target `-t mitochondrion`).
 ```
 head ~/OrthoSkim/data/mit_CDS_unaligned.fa